lnp2pBot/frontend/README.md

 # Frontend
 Frontend to visualize and filter new orders and communities.

+# Requirements
+You need nodejs v14.20.0
 ## Configuration
 You must define the base URL for API requests as the `BASE_URL` environment variable (or in the `.env` file) before running.
-If you fail to do so, a mock API will be used instead.
+If you fail to do so and you are **NOT** in a production environment, a mock API will be used instead, a sample env file will be found on `.env-sample`.

 ## Build Setup